AlephAlpha/DipDup/README.md

 ## Bools

-Please add an issue if you find a better way to represent bools.
+Please add an issue if you find a better representation of bools.

 ### False